IthacaThings/ttn-multitech-cm/README.md

 forward keys from your local system to the jump host and not keep private keys on cloud hosts.

+If you are using RSA keys and you have an older OS on the Conduit but are using a newer OS (and OpenSSH version) on your host system (Ubuntu 22.04 and later and macOS Ventura and later), you may run into a problem where RSA keys do not work.
+This is due to OpenSSH retiring the RSA key exchange algorithm due to security concerns.

+To enable access to these Conduits, add `-o PubkeyAcceptedAlgorithms=+ssh-rsa` to the end of the `ssh_args` in `ansible.cfg`.
+This should be considered a short-term fix, moving to elliptical curve keys is much more secure.

 ## Commissioning

 From version 5.2, official mLinux images require commisioning to